prakharrathi25/mindfire-quest/README.md

 - **Step 4:** Open Buildings - [download region polygons](https://code.earthengine.google.com/?scriptPath=Examples:Datasets/GOOGLE_Research_open-buildings_v1_polygons)

 #### Happy Path

-Given the availability of software and resources, this is the path we think can make our tasks easier and
+Given the availability of software and resources, this is the path we think can make our tasks easier.

+1. Top View: GoogleMUM -

+2. Ground view: Text and/or logo detection

+3. Geolocation: GEE script for coordinates to street address  or to Plus Codes

+4. Optional addition: Benefits of extension to other Swiss Re departments and use cases

 ## Data